-In TFICF, ICF stands for inverse class frequency and TF stands for term frequency ("" indicates multiplication).
+In TFICF, ICF stands for inverse class frequency and TF stands for term frequency (" indicates multiplication).

 The term frequency in the given class is simply the number of times a given term appears in that class.
-This count is usually normalized to prevent a bias towards longer classes (which may have a higher term frequency regardless of the actual importance of that term in the class) to give a measure of the importance of the term t_i within the particular class. (see equation 1) where n_i is the number of occurrences of the considered term, and the denominator is the number of occurrences of all terms.
+This count is usually normalized to prevent a bias towards longer classes (which may have a higher term frequency regardless of the actual importance of that term in the class) to give a measure of the importance of the term t_i within the particular class.